b3-exmo/b3-exmo.github.io/docs/Sources and Links.md

 [lds-general-conference.org](https://www.lds-general-conference.org/): Does not appear to be an officially sanctioned site

-[fairlatterdaysaints.org](https://www.fairlatterdaysaints.org/): Unofficial apologetics site; attempts to address difficult questions and controversies.
+[fairlatterdaysaints.org](https://www.fairlatterdaysaints.org/): FAIR, Faithful Answers & Informed Responses, is an unofficial apologetics site; attempts to address difficult questions and controversies.
 Provides primary sources for problematic documents.
+The De Facto standard for defending The Truth ™️ from those evildoers.

 ...
 It's maybe unofficial.
-I've encountered claims that writers for the game are paid by the church, but I haven't really looked into that.
+I've encountered claims that writers for the game are paid by the church, but I haven't looked into it to verify those claims.

 [catalog.churchofjesuschrist.org](https://catalog.churchofjesuschrist.org/): Appears to be part of official church domain.